solo-io/workshops/istio-day2/1-deploy-istio/02-install-istio.md

 > :pushpin: We will cover more of the `debug` endpoints in [Lab 08](./08-debugging-config.md)

-## Digging into the Istio sidecar proxy
+## Install sidecar for demo app

-In the previous lab we saw an introduction to the Envoy proxy data plane.
-In Istio, we deploy a sidecar proxy next to each workload to enhance the capabilities of the application network.
-When a service gets called, or makes a call, all traffic is routed to the sidecar Envoy proxy first.
-How can we be certain that's the case?

 In this section, we'll install a sidecar onto the `httpbin` service from the previous lab and explore it.
-We will manually inject it so we can fiddle with the security permissions because by default the Istio sidecar has privileges disabled.
+We will manually inject the sidecar so that in the bonus section we can fiddle with the security permissions because by default the Istio sidecar has privileges disabled.

 Run the following command to add the Istio sidecar to the `httpbin` service in the `default` namespasce: